RENEE MONTAGNE, HOST:

-ROBERTS: Well, the politics behind it are pretty clear: the change on the issue of same-sex marriage in the country, according to public opinion polls, is enormous.
-And now the majority of people support it, particularly young people.
+ROBERTS: Well, the politics behind it are pretty clear.
+The change on the issue of same-sex marriage in the country, according to public opinion polls, is enormous.
+And now, the majority of people support it, particularly young people.
 And one of the objects is to get young people to the polls in an off-year election, which is very difficult to do.
-They usually don't show up in off-years and for Democrats to win and hold onto the Senate, they need those young people.
+They usually don't show up in off-years and for Democrats to win and to hold onto the Senate, they need those young people.
 So that's the politics.

-The policy basically says that anything that the Justice Department has control over, that the same-sex couples will be treated in the same way as heterosexual couples.
-And that means in enforcing domestic support orders, it means the joint filing for bankruptcy, it means that couples can't testify against each other - husband-and-wife or wife-and-wife - and that prison visitation would be equal.
-And then benefits under the Department of Justice, including the FBI, would be equal - would be the same for same-sex couples as for heterosexual couples.
+The policy basically says that anything that the Justice Department has control over, that same-sex couples will be treated in the same way as heterosexual couples.
+And that means in enforcing domestic support orders; it means the joint filing for bankruptcy; it means that couples can't testify against each other - husband and wife, or wife and wife - and that prison visitation would be equal.
+And then benefits under the Department of Justice, including the FBI, would be equal, would be the same for same-sex couples as for heterosexual couples.